mattddowney/gogs-bash/README.md

     env             print environment information
-    get-repos       get a list of repos by search keyword get-user-repos  get a list of repos for a user get-webhooks    get a list of webhooks for a repo
+    get-repos       get a list of repos by search keyword get-user-repos  get a list of repos for a user get-users       get a list of users by search keyword get-webhooks    get a list of webhooks for a repo

 Use "./gogs help [command]" for more information about a command.